WELSH SUMMER OPEN 2023:

 The system is entirely web-based and can be accessed from any location, and is available 24 hours a day, seven days a week.
 The system will also guide you through the process, ensuring that all correct information is provided thus reducing the likelihood of errors.
 Most applications are returned within 2 weeks, although many come back much quicker than this, some as quickly as 24 hours.

 All individuals working with/having regular unsupervised contact with children should undertake an enhanced disclosure DBS check.
-Additionally, in Weightlifitng all licensed coaches must have an enhanced disclosure DBS check
+Additionally, in weightlifting all licensed coaches must have an enhanced disclosure DBS check.

 For more information on DBS checks, please contact the Welsh Sports Association via the e-mail address or Helpline service below: